 The Two Summers Program creates opportunities for students to:

-- Explore learning strategies focused on new digital literacies for the online world.
+- Explore learning strategies focused on new digital literacies / critical discernment for the online world

-- Participate in an online community connecting with knowledgeable colleagues and UConn faculty.
+- Participate in an online community that connects learners with knowledgeable colleagues and UConn faculty

-This innovative approach allows students to develop proficiency by:
+Our innovative approach allows students to develop proficiency through:

-- Experiencing a unique balance of online and on campus learning opportunities.
+- Experiencing a unique balance of online and on-campus learning

-- Focusing on both personal productivity and classroom educational uses of emerging technologies.
+- Focusing on a combination of personal productivity and the application of emerging technologies to work spaces

-- Cooperatively demonstrating technology, visionary leadership, and planning skills in your classroom environment.
+- Cooperatively demonstrating technological knowledge, visionary leadership, and planning skills in your classroom environment